MattScheffler/small-projects/README.md

 **ExerciseCollection.py:** Solutions to some practice problems, all put into functions.

-**FilenameChanger:** C# console app, .NET 4.5, changes all filenames in a folder to numbers starting from the user input and incrementing by 1 for every file.
+**FilenameChanger:** C# console app, .NET 4.5, changes all filenames in a folder to numbers (or filename+numbers) starting from the user input and incrementing by 1 for every file.

+**NoteWriter:** Windows forms application, .NET 4.5, simple text document writer.
+Supports plain and rich text formats.